 Okay, that’s it for a quick update.
 I hardly write such posts, but I am still emotionally affected by the Airbnb incident and can only churn out such casual post (easy to write, no need SEO and stuff).
 If you prefer to read less of such ramblings, feel free to let me know.
 I always like to hear and adjust my writings based on your feedback.
 Because, I’m writing for you. :)

 One more thing before I go.
 For those who intend to solo travel in Taiwan, I’ve created this Taiwan Solo Travel Itinerary specially for you.
 That’s where I spend 80% of my 90-hour workweek, trying to create a full-time blogging career for myself.
 Hope to see some support from my readers.
-Now, this itinerary is going for 40% Pre-Christmas sales.
+Now, this itinerary is going for a 40% Pre-Christmas sales.
 I’ll be so encouraged if you can support me or help share this with your friends.

 Thank you for your support.
 Let me know if you wish to hear the juicy Airbnb incidents.
 I’m not quite sure if I want to reveal it as yet though…it’s like engaging further in negative thoughts.
 But maybe I would, for the sake of the community.
 That’s all for the brief update.
 Have a great Deepavali Holiday!